neo-project/docs/docs/en-us/tooldev/concept/cryptography/hash_algorithm.md

 Scrypt is a kind of secure-cryptographic algorithm based on PBKDF2-HMAC-SHA-256 algorithm.
 It's developed by Colin Percival, a famous FreeBSD hacker, for his backup service Tarsnap.
 The original design was to reduce CPU load, minimize CPU reliance, and use CPU idle time for calculations.
 Therefore, scrypt not only takes a long time to calculate, but also consumes a lot of memory, making it difficult to calculate multiple digests in parallel.
 So it is more difficult to use the rainbow table for brute-force-attacks.

-NEO mainly uses Scrypt algorithm to generate encrypted secret keys complying with NEP-2 standard.
+Neo mainly uses Scrypt algorithm to generate encrypted secret keys complying with NEP-2 standard.
 Parameters are defined as follows:

 - N: CPU/RAM cost.
 Generally it is a power of 2.
 Default value is 16384.